blogs.sanpreetsingh.com

 Affection starts carrying expectation

 A hug becomes loaded.
-Cuddling becomes complicated.
+Sitting close becomes complicated.
 Even closeness that should feel emotionally reassuring can begin to feel risky.

 That is not a small shift.
 It changes the whole tone of the relationship.